ivandavidov/minimal/README.md

 ## Minimal Linux Mincs (experimental work)

-The purpose of this branch is to add the [MINCS](https://github.com/mhiramat/mincs) container support to Minimal Linux Live.
-Proof of concept (PoC) project is [Boot2MINC](https://github.com/mhiramat/boot2minc).
+The purpose of this branch is to add the [MINCS](https://github.com/mhiramat/mincs) container support in Minimal Linux Live.
+Most of the work will be based on the [Boot2MINC](https://github.com/mhiramat/boot2minc) project.

-In the long term the goal is to run [Docker](https://www.docker.com/) directly in Minimal Linux Live.
+The long term goal is to run [Docker](https://www.docker.com/) directly in Minimal Linux Live.
 However, there are several issues:

 - Currently MLL provides kernel without cgroups/namespaces support.
 - Assuming the first condition has been fulfilled, currently the initializing process doesn't mount the cgroups hierarchy at all.
 Moreover, Docker has special requirements in this particular area.